88131 Lindau

 Direction

 Accompanied by orchards, the signposts lead you along well-maintained paths via Hengnau and Rickatshofen.
-You will reach Unterreitnau in a leisurely up and down.
-At the village church of St. Urban, turn right and you will reach the country road.
-Turn right here, cross under the main road after the Lourdes Chapel and turn sharp right immediately after the subway in the direction of Taubenberg.
-The road climbs into the village.
-Shortly before Bodolz, the signs lead to a hidden vantage point, the "Herrmannsberg".
+A gentle up and down takes you to Unterreitnau.
+At the village church of St. Urban, turn right onto the country road.
+Turn right here, cross under the main road after the Lourdes Chapel and turn sharp right immediately after the subway towards Taubenberg.
+The route climbs into the village.
+Shortly before Bodolz, the signposts lead to a hidden vantage point, the "Herrmannsberg".

-It immediately hits your nose - the scent of the orchards around the Herrmannsberg with their juicy, red-cheeked apples.
-Fresh fruit from Lake Constance is known beyond the borders, and in Bodolz, too, numerous farmers tend their orchards every year.
-An apple press, as it was used in the past, and a board with information about the Lake Constance apple are waiting at Herrmannsberg.
-And if you want to see an apple princess, take a look at the video, which can be accessed via the QR code on the information board.
+The scent of the orchards around the Herrmannsberg with their juicy, red-cheeked apples immediately catches your nose.
+Fresh fruit from Lake Constance is known far and wide, and many farmers in Bodolz also cultivate their orchards every year.
+An apple press, as it was used in the past, and a board with information about Lake Constance apples await you on the Herrmannsberg.
+And if you would like to see an apple princess, it is best to watch the video, which can be accessed via the QR code on the information board.

 Herrmannsberg 2